Patrick Deakin, Chair

 In December 2013 Brian returned to CEPCO when he was selected as the new President.
 Working alongside a Board of Directors that reflects CEPCOs public-private sector make-up, Brian leads a staff team responsible for implementing a range of successful programs and partnerships that have helped CEPCO attract and facilitate economic growth in the city of Chilliwack.
 Successful projects include Canada Education Park, a 200 acre redevelopment of former CFB Chilliwack lands, and also the new Molson Coors British Columbia brewery, the largest private sector investment in Chilliwacks history.

-Trevor Cootes, Director
+Trevor Cootes, Secretary

 Trevor Cootes was born and raised in Port Alberni.
 He belongs to the Apwinisath